A debtor and creditor workout may be the best way to alleviate your debt and save you from bankruptcy.

 Since a non-bankruptcy workout is a voluntary agreement, it can allow the debtor to achieve the same ends as a bankruptcy filing without some of the negative consequences.
 For example, a debtor and creditor workout agreement typically has a smaller, or sometimes even negligible, effect on a debtor’s credit score in comparison to a bankruptcy filing.
 Also, a debtor and creditor workout debt discharge does not effect a debtors eligibility to file a future bankruptcy, whereas certain types of bankruptcy filings do.
 Furthermore, the debt discharge from a debtor and creditor workout is sometimes greater than that from a bankruptcy filing.

 The biggest drawback of a debtor and creditor workout agreement is that it is voluntary on your part as well as that of your creditors.
 In some cases, creditors may be unwilling to negotiate or offer significantly better terms than your current agreement.
 However, if your creditors are willing to come to the table, an experienced lawyer can usually reach an agreement that, in the end, benefits both parties.

 Speak to an Attorney

 Only an experienced lawyer who knows your case can tell you if a debtor and creditor workout is the right option for you.
-I have over 20 years of experience in financial law, and I can help you get out from under the burden of debt.
+We have over 20 years of experience in financial law, and can help you get out from under the burden of debt.